 In some cases, online sizing software for linear modules, actuators, and components are available for public use to let design engineers input application-specific parameters and get detailed reports on which products will satisfy.
 “From there, engineers can get product-catalog data and reports for future reference … which means they can do a lot of design work that would’ve required manual calculations and extensive support from Bosch Rexroth engineers in the past,” explained senior automation engineer Rich Hansen of Bosch Rexroth.

-This way, product selection is faster and much more transparent — with easy modification should parameters change.
+This way, product selection is faster and much more transparent — with easy modification should parameters change based on a Dimensional Inspection.
 Such tools also eliminate unnecessary and time-consuming back-and-forth sharing of information in non-standardized formats or methods, Hansen added.

 “Another example is the IndraSize Rexroth sizing tool to optimize the sizes and dimensions of drive controllers, motors, and gearboxes for an application in a few minutes,” added Joaquin Ocampo, product manager of motors and drives at Bosch Rexroth.

-Such tools are advancing toward enabling virtual engineering.
-Initially they functioned primarily as selection tools for people who already had a good idea of what they needed … But now they let engineers describe what motion they need accomplish to get guidance, added May.
+Such tools are advancing virtual engineering.
+Initially they functioned as selection tools for engineers who already had a good idea of what they needed … but now they let engineers describe a needed motion to get guidance, added May.

 Virtual customization can help solve specific motion-design problems — as in digital machine simulation for CNC platforms to allow design validation and real-time monitoring, to give one specific example.
 “Here, exported CAD components help create a virtual machine model with real axis motion,” explained Ocampo.
 “Then virtual tooling moves through prescribed moves to cut raw material to programmed shapes.
 From there, the (virtually processed) digital workpiece can export to a CAD compatible file for more comparison or use in subsequent processing steps.”